Skip to content

 Screenshot: AES Authentication and Encryption component in BALTECH ConfigEditor

-Create security levels
+Define security levels

-To create a security level:
+To define the first security level:

 1. Make sure Security Level 1 is enabled.